kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 * Better characterization of easy-to-check data properties which ensure good statistical/computational efficiency.
 Also, developing data collection methods to ensure such properties exist in datasets.

 * Highly-structured learning: learning rules and logic in reinforcement learning settings.
 I am also interested in models which blend rigid structure (like logic) with statistical models.

+* Randomized and approximation algorithms

+* Sublinear algorithms (sketching and streaming settings)

 * Understanding sequence models: Bridging the gap between HMMs and RNNs.